rickkas7/particle_notes/manual-photon-claiming/README.md

 ### Create a product claim code

+You don't do this step when using the Device Setup SDK for iOS or Android.
+You pass the shadow customer access token from the previous step to the Device Setup SDK and it takes care of creating a product claim code on behalf of your customer for you.

 [Creating a claim code](https://docs.particle.io/reference/api/#create-a-claim-code) allows to cloud to know which user account, and in this case product, to associate the Photon with.

 The `customer5@mycompany.com` shadow customer entry is completely hidden from the user; it's part of the claim code, however.